aave/aave-v3-horizon/docs/Horizon/Horizon-overview.md

 - debtCeiling: 0 (only applies to isolated asset)
 - liquidationProtocolFee: 0 (as it won't apply for a non-collateral asset)

 Stablecoins, or other non-RWA permissionless assets, may also be configured as collateral in the future, by setting `liquidationThreshold` above `0`.
 In such case, natively permissionless borrowing would therefore be enabled within the instance.
+Flashloans and authorized flashborrowers may be configured in the future.

 ## Edge Cases of Note

 Consider the following scenarios involving the example permissioned `RWA_1` token.
+Flashloans may be utilized from other protocols if disabled in Horizon.

 ### RWA Holder Loses Private Keys to Wallet